The Beyonder's Prophecy

 Jennifer rolled her eyes.
 “Oh, shut up.”

 For a long moment, neither of them spoke.
 Then Jennifer sighed, rubbing her temple.
 “Alright.
-I don’t know what’s crazier, the fact that some psycho lawyer tried to have you killed, or the fact that I’m still sitting here listening to all of this instead of running for the damn hills.”
+I don’t know what’s crazier, the fact that some psycho lawyer may have tried to have you killed, or the fact that I’m still sitting here listening to all of this instead of running for the damn hills.”

 Jalen grinned slightly.
 “Must mean something, huh?”